bastien34/mastering_cookiecutter_OOo_extension/README.md

 Powered by [Cookiecutter](https://github.com/audreyr/cookiecutter).

 # Usage
 First, get Cookiecutter.
-Trust me, it's awesome!
+Great people says it's awesome!

     $ pip3 install --user "cookiecutter>=1.4.0"

-If it's not in the repo, generate `extension_generator.odt` with the command:
+Clone this repo.
+If you don't see `extension_generator.odt`, create it with the
+command:

     $ ./odt_gen.py